Cursed Mountain: Reception

 MacDonald enjoyed some of the gameplay ideas, but faulted the lack of innovation or challenge.
 VanOrd enjoyed the combat when it functioned properly, but cited frustrating repetition in the gameplay structure.
 Similarly GameTrailers noted the gameplay as enjoyable in places, but found its style broke the game's atmosphere.
 Casamassina found the gameplay interesting, but faulted the level design as archaic.
 Newton was disappointed with the traditional button-based combat mechanics following the pre-release emphasis on motion controls.
 Furthermore Nelson noted a lack of variety and growing fatigue as the game progressed, while Balicki noted its unique approach to the survival horror genre despite difficult movement controls.
 Jastrzab faulted the lack of innovation in gameplay and lack of collectables, but otherwise praised the experience.
 A common complaint from all reviewers was a lack of responsiveness from the motion controls, with a few saying they were unusable at some points.

 Reviewing the Windows port, John Coxsey of website Adventure Classic Gaming was generally positive and gave it a score of three out of five stars.
-In addition to echoing praise of the narrative and atmosphere, he noted the slight graphical upgrade and wider colour pallate compared to the Wii original.
+In addition to echoing praise of the narrative and atmosphere, he noted the slight graphical upgrade and wider colour palette compared to the Wii original.
 His main complaints were a lack of content and the game's short length, and he also noted that its deeper spiritual elements would be lost on most players.